TL;DR

 - Gather Key Information: To get an accurate quote, you will need the number of employees you wish to cover and their dates of birth.

-- Speak to an Independent Broker: This is the most crucial step.
-A specialist broker like WeCovr works for you, not the insurer.
-We search the entire market, explain the complex details in plain English, and handle the paperwork.
-Our service is free to you.
+- Speak to a regulated Broker: This is the most crucial step.
+A specialist at WeCovr or one of our broker partners works for you, not the insurer.
+We search the available market, explain the complex details in plain English, and handle the paperwork.
+Our service has no separate broker fee.

-- Select Your Policy: With our guidance, you can choose the provider, level of cover, excess, and underwriting method that best suits your business.
+- Select Your Policy: With our guidance, you can choose the provider, level of cover, excess, and underwriting method that suits your business.

 - Implement and Communicate: Once the policy is active, it's important to communicate the benefits clearly to your staff so they understand how to use their valuable new perk.